Sanford Palay: Harvard Medical School

 Cerebellar Cortex: Cytology and Organization (published in 1974).
 In 1970, he co-authored The Fine Structure of the Nervous System (with Alan Peters and Harry Webster) to serve as a guide in the analysis of electron micrographs of the nervous system; three editions have been published, the last one in 1991.

+He served as the 57th president of the American Association of Anatomists from 1980 to 1981.

 Boston College

 After his retirement from Harvard, Palay accepted a position as Distinguished Scholar-in-Residence in the Department of Biology at Boston College.
 Even when his health began to decline, Palay taught until the spring of 2002; his students visiting his home for their seminars.
 He also served on several graduate student thesis committees during this period, and shared his expertise in neurocytology with the Biology Faculty at Boston College.

 In 1980, he agreed to become the Editor-in-Chief of the Journal of Comparative Neurology, which he edited for fourteen years; even after his retirement from Harvard in 1989, he continued as Editor-in-Chief, doing his work in the basement of his home in Concord.